ben-wes/espd/README.txt

-This is a very sketchy description of the "espd" version of Pd, which runs on Espressif ESP32 bords, eoither generic ones (where you have to add your own audio hardware) or LyraT or LyraT-mini boards (with built-in audio).
+This is a very sketchy description of the "espd" version of Pd, which runs on Espressif ESP32 bords, either generic ones (where you have to add your own audio hardware) or LyraT or LyraT-mini boards (with built-in audio).
 To use these you will almost certainly have to compile your own version, at least either to include your own patch or to specify the WIFI settings in the file main/espd.h .

+The generic version can be used with INMP441 microphone and/or MAX98357A DSc/amplifier.
+The SPH0645 mic is known NOT TO WORK with ESP32s.

 The instructions here work for me on linux; they _should_ work on macintoshes and PCs with appropriate changes (in the shell commands for instance).